cysouw/graphicalgrammar/text/english.md

 [@pike1943: 70], citing bloomfield

+### Bloch (1946) *Studies in colloquial Japanese*

+citing Bloomfield https://www.jstor.org/stable/410208 p238ff.
+System with six different syntactic functions

 ### Harris (1946) *From morpheme to utterance* {#sec:harris1946}

 This system was already introduced in [@harris1946]!
+Cites Jespersen 1937 on p.
+177, also Bloomfield, Pike, Bloch

 Also in *Methods in structuralist linguistics* (1951), this book is later called *Structural Linguistics* [@harris1963]